 It is recommended to model editorial content as products with user-defined attributes.
-To avoid issues with product notifications and statistics when using editorial content, contact Apptus Support.
+To avoid issues with product notifications and statistics when using editorial content, contact Voyado Support.

 Export data model¶

-Methods to transform a retailers data into eSales compatible XML must be set up when the structure of the data model is decided upon.
-This is part of the retailer's and/or their implementing partners' responsibilities during an eSales Integration.
+Methods to transform a retailers data into Elevate compatible XML must be set up when the structure of the data model is decided upon.
+This is part of the retailer's and/or their implementing partners' responsibilities during an Elevate Integration.

 When exporting products and variants it is generally recommended to use variants nested within products.
 All data that requires modifications must be modified before it is exported to XML.
 It is not recommended to include preformatted data in an export as this may result in post-formatting issues.

-Importing data into eSales is a key action that has two conceptual parts, an import method and an import scheduling.
-The import method defines how an import of XML into eSales should be managed and the import scheduling defines when imports should be performed.
-For more information, see Working with Imports.
+Importing data into Elevate is a key action that has two conceptual parts, an import method and an import scheduling.
+The import method defines how an import of XML into Elevate should be managed and the import scheduling defines when imports should be performed.
+For more information, see Working with imports.

-- The more data in eSales the better.
-Everything that should be found by a visitor using search and navigation should be in eSales.
+- The more data in Elevate the better.
+Everything that should be found by a visitor using search and navigation should be in Elevate.